jupyter/accessibility/README.md

 > **Important notice**
 > As of March 2022 this software **is not accessible.**
 > Significant work will be required to reach that goal.
+In the meantime, you can track the progress and initiatives in our [Jupyter Accessibility Team Compass](https://jupyter-accessibility.readthedocs.io)

 If you are trying to use Jupyter tools with assistive technology now, you may be able to get basic support with the following: